Definition of Sales Mix

 Sales mix is the relative proportion or ratio of a business's products that are sold.
 Sales mix is important because a company's products usually have different degrees of profitability.
 Sales mix also applies to service businesses since the services provided will likely have different levels of profitability.

-To illustrate sales mix, let's assume that an automobile company plans to sell 100,000 units in the current year.
-The planned sales mix is 20,000 units of the low-profit models + 50,000 units of the medium-profit models + 30,000 units of the high-profit models.
+Let's assume that an automobile company plans to sell 100,000 units in the current year.
+The planned sales mix is 20,000 units of very-low-profit models + 50,000 units of medium-profit models + 30,000 units of very-high-profit models.
 In other words, the planned sales mix is 20%, 50%, 30%.
 With this volume and sales mix the company is planning to have a small operating loss.

 Now let's assume that the total units actually sold were only 95,000 units.
 Having 5,000 fewer units sold could mean a huge operating loss.
 However, the company's loss (or profit) depends on the actual sales mix.
 What if the actual sales indicates that 15% of 95,000 units sold were the very-low-profit units, 45% of the sales were the medium-profit units were sold, and 40% of the sales were the very-high-profit units.
 In other words, this more favorable sales mix (15-45-40 instead of 20-50-30) could result in an operating profit (instead of the planned loss) even with 5,000 fewer units sold.